frychicken/art-IF-icial-Intelligence/README.md

 You can control the object using arrow keys

-press "s" to sop moving up and "c" to continue moving up
+press "s" to stop moving up and "c" to continue moving up

 **Updates**